APiTJLillo/UOFlow/UOWalkPatch/README.md

 `UOW.Status.flags` and `UOW.Status.flagsEx` are now exported inside a sealed `UOW` namespace.
-The install path stores the real implementations in the Lua registry, refreshes the namespace binding, and can optionally trace overwrites by launching with `UOW_TRACE_OVERWRITES=1`, which still hooks `_G.__newindex` long enough to report any script attempting to replace the legacy globals.
+The install path stores the real implementations in the Lua registry, refreshes the namespace binding, installs shims for the legacy globals, and can optionally trace overwrites by launching with `UOW_TRACE_OVERWRITES=1`, which still hooks `_G.__newindex` long enough to report any script attempting to replace the legacy globals.